YosysHQ/nextpnr/machxo2/README.md

 ### Installation

 Use an empty directory to hold all the cloned repositories.
+Upstream repos can be used as well (e.g. [`YosysHQ/prjtrellis`](https://github.com/YosysHQ/prjtrellis), etc.).

 ```
 git clone git@github.com:cr1901/prjtrellis.git